-The first thing that you have to ask yourself is "Do I want to replace an existing song or expand the number of existing songs?"
-If you only want to replace a existing song, you can skip to section 4.
-You must follow several steps to expand the number of songs.
-First, you have to move the song pointers block at \$C53E96-\$C53F94 because there is no room to add an extra one.
-To find free space in a non-expanded ROM, you can look here.
-The offsets in this list take the ROM header into account, but my whole tutorial assumes that you have a headerless ROM, so you must subtract 0x200 from the offset you choose.
+The first thing that you have to ask yourself is "do I want to replace an existing song or expand the number of existing songs?"
+If you only want to replace a existing song you can skip to section 4.
+To expand the number of songs there are few thing to do.
+First you have to move the \$C53E96-\$C53F94 song pointers block because there is no room to add an extra one.
+To find a spot in non-expanded ROM, you can look here.
+The offsets in this list take in account the ROM header though while my whole tutorial assume you have a headerless ROM, so substract 0x200 from the offset you choose.
 You can also expand your ROM and put the pointers in the \$FX banks.

-For this example, I chose the spot at \$EEAF01, which contains 767 free bytes.
-This is more than enough to contain the song pointers.
-As shown in the image below, I:

-- 1. Select the pointer block with the mouse

-- 2. Ctrl+C

-- 3. Ctrl+G to jump directly to \$EEAF01 (it would take a long time to reach it by scrolling)

-- 4. Right-Click → Paste write.

-Let's say that I want to put my song at \$F30540, which is in expanded ROM.
-I would type 40 05 F3 at \$EEB0000 (see right picture above).
-In this example, you would use song ID \$56 to play your new song from event code.
-As you may have guessed, pointers are always inverted regardless of whether they are two or three bytes long.
-As for the old pointer data that you copied, you can overwrite it with 00 or FF since you moved it, giving you room for other things if needed.
+I decided for the example to take the \$EEAF01 spot, which has 767 free bytes, which is more than enough.
+As shown in the image below, I select with the mouse the pointer block, I do Ctrl+C, Ctrl+G to enter my destination (you can scroll a long time for the same result) and then $Right-Click\rightarrow Paste$ write.
+Now let's say I would put my song at \$F30540 in expanded ROM, I would type 40 05 F3 at \$EEB0000 (see right picture).
+You would use song ID \$56 for your new song in game events as an example.
+As you have guessed pointers are always inverted whether they are two or three bytes long.
+As for the old pointer data copied, you can blank with 00 or FF all the data since you moved it, giving you room for other things if needed.